-The main gigantic upside of a 64-bit process is the ability to support more than 2 GBytes of RAM (pedantic people will say “4 GBytes”… but there are technicalities I don’t want to get into here).
-Since only 1.6% of Backblaze customers have 2 GBytes or less of RAM, the other 98.4% desperately need 64-bit support, period, end of story.
+The main gigantic upside of a 64-bit process is the ability to support more than 2GB of RAM.
+(Pedantic people will say “4GB”… but there are technicalities I don’t want to get into here.)
+Since only 1.6% of Backblaze customers have 2GB or less of RAM, the other 98.4% desperately need 64-bit support, period, end of story.
 And remember, there is no downside.

 Because there is zero downside, the first time it could, Apple shipped with 64-bit OS support.
 Apple did not give customers the option of “turning off all 64-bit programs.”
-Apple first shipped 64-bit support in OS X 10.6 Snow Leopard in 2009 (which also had 32-bit support, so there was zero downside to the decision).
+Apple first shipped 64-bit support in OS X 10.6 Snow Leopard in 2009 (which also had 32-bit support, so there was zero downsides to the decision).

-This was so successful that Apple shipped all future Operating Systems configured to support both 64-bit and 32-bit processes.
+This was so successful that Apple shipped all future operating systems configured to support both 64-bit and 32-bit processes.
 All of them.
 Customers no longer had an option to turn off 64-bit support.

-As a result, less than 2/10ths of 1% of Backblaze Mac customers are running a computer that is so old that it can only run 32-bit programs.
+As a result, less than two-tenths of 1% of Backblaze Mac customers are running a computer that is so old that it can only run 32-bit programs.
 Despite those microscopic numbers we still loyally support this segment of our customers by providing a 32-bit only version of Backblaze’s backup client.

 Apple vs. Microsoft

-By choosing 32-bit Windows 10 a customer is literally choosing a lower performance, LOWER SECURITY, Operating System that is artificially hobbled to not run all software.
+By choosing 32-bit Windows 10, a customer is literally choosing a lower performance, LOWER SECURITY operating system that is artificially hobbled to not run all software.

 When one of our customers running 32-bit Windows 10 contacts Backblaze support, it is almost always a customer that did not realize the choice they were making when they installed 32-bit Windows 10.
 They did not have the information to understand what they are giving up.
-For example, we have seen customers that have purchased 8 GB of RAM, yet they had installed 32-bit Windows 10.
-Simply by their OS “choice”, they disabled about 3/4ths of the RAM that they paid for!
+For example, we have seen customers that have purchased 8GB of RAM, yet they had installed 32-bit Windows 10.
+Simply by their OS “choice,” they disabled about three-fourths of the RAM that they paid for!

-Now some people would blame the customer because after all they made the OS selection.
+Now some people would blame the customer because, after all, they made the OS selection.
 Microsoft offers the correct choice, which is 64-bit Windows 10.
 In fact, 95.7% of Backblaze customers running Windows made the correct choice.
 My issue is that Microsoft shouldn’t offer the 32-bit version at all.

 And again, for the fifth time, you will not lose any 32-bit capabilities as the 64-bit operating system runs BOTH 32-bit applications and 64-bit applications.
-You only lose capabilities if you choose the 32-bit only Operating System.
+You only lose capabilities if you choose the 32-bit only operating system.

-This is how bad it is -> When Microsoft released Windows Vista in 2007 it was 64-bit and also ran all 32-bit programs flawlessly.
+This is how bad it is: When Microsoft released Windows Vista in 2007 it was 64-bit and also ran all 32-bit programs flawlessly.
 So at that time I was baffled why Microsoft ALSO released Windows Vista in 32-bit only mode—a version that refused to run any 64-bit binaries.
 Then, again in Windows 7, they did the same thing and I thought I was losing my mind.
 And again with Windows 8!
 By Windows 10, I realized Microsoft may never stop doing this.
 No matter how much damage they cause, no matter what happens.